seung-lab/znn-release/docs/install.rst

 Installation
 ============

-ZNN Supports Linux and MacOS.
-This guide was developed on Ubuntu 14.04 LTS and OS X Yosemite (10.10.5).
+ZNN Supports Linux and OS X. This guide was developed on Ubuntu 14.04 LTS and OS X Yosemite (10.10.5).

 Compilation of C++ core
 -----------------------